Deepsjai/nlp4finance.github.io/README.md

 # Introduction

 Earning Calls are one of the most important key resources of information on a company.
 Not only they are heavily used by investors and equity analysts to get insights on a company's fundamentals and earning estimates, But also they are used for creating trading strategies based on the its highlights. <br />
-The project aims to answer three questions:  <br />
-1. Which NLP model is the best for sentiment factor extraction on Earning call transcripts? <br />
-2. What are the trending topics discussed in the calls and are they related to the ESG industry specific standards as developed by SASB (Sustainability Accounting Standards Board) <br />
-3. Can pre trained tranformer based Language models produce better sentiment analysis results than BiLSTM, CNN and SVM (baseline) models. <br />

 The traditional NLP methods for Exploratory Data Analysis typcially use Web scraping of HTML format of the transcripts followed by finding top bigrams Top bigrams indicate the phrases most frequently in the calls, Named Entity Recognition and Part of speech tagging to show the symatics of the calls.